 Criminal Law – Drug Possession

-Possession of controlled substance is a serious offense in Alabama.
+Possession of controlled substance, or drug possession, is a serious offense in Alabama.
 Jail time can be a real possibility.
-Further it can result in the suspension of your driver's license, and a conviction which will follow you the rest of your life.
+Further it can result in the suspension of your driver’s license, and a conviction which will follow you the rest of your life.
 It will often disqualify you from the employment you want.
 The resulting consequences far beyond going to jail or paying a fine.

 Often a conviction will turn on identification.
 Drug arrest maternal confidential informant it may be protected by the police.
 There are questions which must be raised by your attorney.
 Does the confidential informant have a record?
 Is he reliable?
 These are important questions which need to be answered before the state can impose guilt.

 Another area is the chain of custody of the evidence.
 Recently in another state there was a wholesale dismissal of criminal cases because the crime lab was not confident in their test results were bad.
 Your attorney is the one who should attack the evidence.

 Another favorite tactic of the police is to arrest everyone present in a drug crime.
 This means everyone in the car, room or house.
 The police like to arrest everyone and sorted out later.
 But does this mean the you are guilty of possession just because you’re in the same car what if you don’t know if someone else is “holding”.
 You or your loved ones may be guilty of having a poor choice of friends, but does that mean that they should be convicted of a drug crime, be given a criminal record and barred from future possible employment?

 If you’re on probation for other crimes a second arrest and conviction can loom even larger.
 You don’t have to be alone!
 A conviction for the second offense will cause a revocation of probation and the defendant will “have to take” the first sentence.
 This means that the sentences can be run consecutive or “one after the other.”
 The state in effects stacks the sentences.